Billy Waters (footballer, born 1994): Northampton Town

 On 8 June 2017, Waters signed a three-year contract at Northampton Town after manager Justin Edinburgh authorised an undisclosed transfer fee to Cheltenham.
 However Edinburgh left Sixfields after the "Cobblers" lost the opening four games of the League One season, and his successor, Jimmy Floyd Hasselbaink played Waters out of position.
 On 12 January 2018, Waters joined League Two club Cambridge United on loan until the end of the 2017–18 season.
 Manager Shaun Derry had promised to play him in his natural position as a striker.
 Waters scored his first goal of the season on 17 February, in a 3–1 win over Grimsby Town at the Abbey Stadium, in what was caretaker-manager Joe Dunne's first win in charge.
 He scored his second goal for the "U's" on the final day of the season, a 5–0 home win over Port Vale, which coincidentally was Dunne's first game in charge following his appointment as the club's new permanent manager.

 He was one of 3 transfer-listed by Northampton at the end of the 2018–19 season; a further 8 were released.

 On 7 January 2020, Waters joined Newport County on loan until the end of the 2019–20 season.
-He made his debut for Newport County on 18 January 2020 in the 2-0 League Two win against Swindon Town as a second-half substitute.
+He made his debut for Newport County on 18 January 2020 in the 2–0 League Two win against Swindon Town as a second-half substitute.

 He was released at the end of the season following the expiration of his contract.

 Torquay United

 He signed for National League side Torquay United in October 2020.
-He was released by the club on the 23rd of June.
+He was released by the club on 23 June 2021.

 FC Halifax Town

 On 8 July 2021, Waters joined FC Halifax Town.
-He scored his first goal for the club on his debut, a 1-2 defeat to Maidenhead United on 21 August 2021.
+He scored his first goal for the club on his debut, a 1–2 defeat to Maidenhead United on 21 August 2021.